gege13007/Amazfit-Stratos-GPS-locator/README.md

 - just to track a return direction to your start point (without GPX)...
 - automatic suggestion of the next nearest GPX waypoint (the next Golf hole ?).

-The last third version includes :
+The third version includes :
 - many fix and checks in gpx files handling,
 - little graphics animations, hour added in the radar screen.
 - checkbox to enable or not to list the (gpx) waypoints by the distance (nearest point first) or not (in initial gpx order).